EzraZebra/WC3ModManager/README.md

 # WC3 Mod Manager
 Especially with the latest patches, the most reliable way to make a mod in Warcraft III is using the "Allow Local Files" registry setting, which, as the name implies, allows files in the game's install folder to be read by the game.

-This project aims to make it as easy as possible to switch between mods.
+This project aims to make it as easy as possible to switch between mods - which should also make it easy to use old mods which are released as MPQs.

 The binary will be released on [The Hive Workshop](https://www.hiveworkshop.com).